miguelAlessandro/robert1003.github.io/_posts/2020-01-31-cdq-divide-and-conquer.md

 #### Problem analysis

 This problem doesn't seem to have any connection to CDQ.
-Let try transform it.
+Let's try to transform it.

 1. the second operation can be calculated using four prefix sum.
 2. Prefix sum is similar to partial order problem: prefix sum at $(x, y)$ is $\sum\limits\_{i\le x, j\le y}A\_{i, j}$.